-To take this into account, RME has included three unique features in the Hammerfall DSP system: a comprehensive I/O signal status display (showing sample frequency, lock and sync status) in the Settings dialog, status LEDs for each input, and the protective Check Input function
+To take this into account, RME has included two unique features in the HDSP 9652: a comprehensive I/O signal status display (showing sample frequency, lock and sync status) in the Settings dialog, and the protective Check Input function.

 If a 48 kHz signal is fed to the input and the application is set to 44.1 kHz, Check Input stops the system from recording.
 This prevents faulty takes, which often go unnoticed until later on in the production.
 Such tracks appear to have the wrong playback rate - the audio quality as such is not affected.